Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Experimental Evaluation

 \tit{Semantic Preservation} We then conduct the retrieval-based analysis anticipated in Sec.~\ref{sec:disentangle}, in which we look for the original caption used to generate a particular image inside of a multimodal embedding space.
 The objective of this experiment is to assess whether the semantic information contained in the caption is preserved after the generation and to what extent the generation process alters semantic features.

-Results are reported in Table~\ref{tab:retrieval}, using the exact pair and intra-cluster retrieval metrics.
+Results are reported in Table~\ref{tab:retrieval}, using the exact pair and intra-cluster retrieval metrics and considering validation and test sets containing Stable Diffusion v1.4 and v2.0 images.
 Surprisingly, retrieving the exact caption used to generate an image is not always easy, and the process is successful only in 40\% of the cases when selecting a proper backbone.
 Even when considering all captions of the same clusters as positives, moreover, we observe a recall@1 of around 50\%, again highlighting the difficulty of the task.
-This points out that current generators produce images with partially altered semantic features, and is also in line with the previous observation that contrastive-based extractors percolate low-level features.
+The results are slightly higher when performing the experiment on the COCOFake version with Stable Diffusion v2.0 images, achieving 48.67\% and 58.39\% in terms of exact pair and intra-cluster retrieval on the validation set of the dataset.
+This suggests that the 2.0 version of Stable Diffusion can generate images more semantically aligned with the corresponding captions than the 1.4 version, probably due to the more powerful text encoder used in Stable Diffusion v2.0 (\ie, OpenCLIP ViT-H/14).
+Nonetheless, these results point out that current generators produce images with partially altered semantic features, and are also in line with the previous observation that contrastive-based extractors percolate low-level features.